yujuan-zhang/feature-representation-for-LLMs/Model/ESM2_feature_all/RF_model_param/RF training detail.md

 RF model training incorporates various feature sets including 'cls', 'eos', 'pho', 'VAE_cls', 'segment0', 'AA_doc2vec', and 'feature all'.
 Each feature set is used to individually train an RF model.
 Specifically for the 'feature all' set, after combining all available features, feature selection is conducted based on their importance via the `sklearn.feature_selection` module during hyperparameter optimization using the `optuna` package.
 Ultimately, only 3152 features are retained.
 The specific training steps are as follows:

-1. For features except 'feature all', feature augmentation is initially performed using the `imblearn` package, with the particular algorithm details elaborated in <DNN模型训练细节>.
+1. For features except 'feature all', feature augmentation is initially performed using the `imblearn` package, with the particular algorithm details elaborated in [DNN training detrail](https://github.com/yujuan-zhang/feature-representation-for-LLMs/blob/main/Model/ESM2_feature_all/DNN_model_param/DNN%20MLP.md
+   ).
 Note that the features for the training set, test set, or inference data must be standardized as previously described.

    ```python
    from imblearn.over_sampling import SMOTE